-Absentee ballots are available during the 45 days prior to Election Day.
+Absentee ballots are available during the 46 days prior to Election Day.
 To receive an absentee ballot, submit a signed application to the City Clerk’s office.
-The Absentee Application is available:

 You can cast your absentee ballot in two ways: